yext/search-ui-react/docs/search-ui-react.filtergroupprops.filteroptions.md

 ## FilterGroupProps.filterOptions property

-The configuration data for a filter option.
+The configuration data for a field value filter option.

 <b>Signature:</b>